 CRJ-227 Employment Strategies for Criminal Justice (1 s.h.)
-Prerequisite: Student must be registered in the Criminal Justice Program.
+Prerequisite: Student must be registered in the Criminal Justice program.
 This course prepares students for the steps involved in securing a position in criminal justice fields.
 It is an introduction to the job search process, including the resume, cover letter, and job interview.
 It also covers information unique to the criminal justice selection process.
-(15-0)
+(15-0-0-0)

-CRJ-230 Evidence (3 s.h.)
+CRJ-230 Evidence

 The kinds and degrees of evidence and the rules governing the admissibility of evidence in court.
-(45-0) Equivalent to CRIM-106, 80-290.
+Required course for Criminal Justice curriculum.
+(45-0-0-0) Equivalent to 80-290, CRIM-106.